 The intuition for InstaHide is taken from Mixup data augmentation, where networks are trained on convex combinations of examples from different label to favor linear interpolation behavior, which has been shown to decrease memorization in the context of corrupted labels.

 While the authors have shown that this method does not degrade accuracy much, Carlini at al. (2020) have shown that InstaHide is insecure.
-Their attack was able to retrieve visually-recognizable reconstructions of $100$ private images encoded into $5000$ “secure” images by InstaHide in under an hour on a single machine.
+Their attack was able to retrieve visually-recognizable reconstructions of

 The attackers used that fact that the random flipping transformation, performed on floating point numbers, preserves their absolute value which retains a non-trivial amount of information, enough to even recognize by eye.